dengking/Linux-OS/docs/Network/Programming/Socket/Socket-option/SO_REUSEADDR-SO_REUSEPORT/SO_REUSEPORT/lwn-The-SO_REUSEPORT-socket-option/index.md

 The problem with this technique, as Tom [pointed out](https://lwn.net/Articles/542718/), is that when multiple threads are waiting in the `accept()` call, wake-ups are not fair, so that, under high load, incoming connections may be distributed across threads in a very unbalanced fashion.
 At Google, they have seen a factor-of-three difference between the thread accepting the most connections and the thread accepting the fewest connections; that sort of imbalance can lead to underutilization of CPU cores.
 By contrast, the `SO_REUSEPORT` implementation distributes connections evenly across all of the threads (or processes) that are blocked in `accept()` on the same port.

+## `SO_REUSEPORT` UDP sockets

 As with TCP, `SO_REUSEPORT` allows multiple UDP sockets to be bound to the same port.
 This facility could, for example, be useful in a DNS server operating over UDP.
 With `SO_REUSEPORT`, each thread could use `recv()` on its own socket to accept datagrams arriving on the port.
 The traditional approach is that all threads would compete to perform `recv()` calls on a single shared socket.
 As with the second of the traditional TCP scenarios described above, this can lead to unbalanced loads across the threads.
 By contrast, `SO_REUSEPORT` distributes datagrams evenly across all of the receiving threads.

+## `SO_REUSEADDR`

+Tom [noted](https://lwn.net/Articles/542728/) that the traditional `SO_REUSEADDR` socket option already allows multiple UDP sockets to be bound to, and accept datagrams on, the same UDP port.
+However, by contrast with `SO_REUSEPORT`, `SO_REUSEADDR` does not prevent port hijacking and does not distribute datagrams evenly across the receiving threads.

+## Implementation

+There are two other noteworthy points about Tom's patches.
+The first of these is a useful aspect of the implementation.
+Incoming connections and datagrams are distributed to the server sockets using a hash based on the 4-tuple of the connection—that is, the peer IP address and port plus the local IP address and port.
+This means, for example, that if a client uses the same socket to send a series of datagrams to the server port, then those datagrams will all be directed to the same receiving server (as long as it continues to exist).
+This eases the task of conducting stateful conversations between the client and server.

+The other noteworthy point is that there is a [defect](https://lwn.net/Articles/542738/) in the current implementation of TCP `SO_REUSEPORT`.
+If the number of listening sockets bound to a port changes because new servers are started or existing servers terminate, it is possible that incoming connections can be dropped during the three-way handshake.
+The problem is that connection requests are tied to a specific listening socket when the initial SYN packet is received during the handshake.
+If the number of servers bound to the port changes, then the `SO_REUSEPORT` logic might not route the final ACK of the handshake to the correct listening socket.
+In this case, the client connection will be reset, and the server is left with an orphaned request structure.
+A solution to the problem is still being worked on, and may consist of implementing a connection request table that can be shared among multiple listening sockets.

+The `SO_REUSEPORT` option is non-standard, but available in a similar form on a number of other UNIX systems (notably, the BSDs, where the idea originated).
+It seems to offer a useful alternative for squeezing the maximum performance out of network applications running on multicore systems, and thus is likely to be a welcome addition for some application developers.